DPGAlliance/dpg-resources/docs/platform-independence/README.md

 # Platform Independence Guide

-This guide contains resources and frequently asked questions about P Platform Independence (indicator 4) requirements for digital public goods.
+This guide contains more resources and frequently asked questions about the Platform Independence requirements for digital public goods.

 ---